-The preparation of the unaudited condensed interim consolidated financial statements in accordance with IFRS requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent liabilities at the date of the unaudited condensed interim consolidated financial statements and the reported amount of revenues and expenses during the year.
+The preparation of the audited consolidated financial statements in accordance with IFRS requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent liabilities at the date of the audited consolidated financial statements and the reported amount of revenues and expenses during the year.
 Financial statement items subject to significant management judgment and estimates include:

-- Determination of investment entity status Management exercises judgment in applying criteria in IFRS 10. - Impairment of assets and provision for loans, notes and convertible debentures receivable losses Management exercises judgment to determine whether indicators of impairment exist, and if so, management must estimate the timing and amount of future cash flows from amounts receivable. - Valuation of deferred income tax assets The valuation of deferred income tax assets requires judgment on their recoverability.
+- Determination of investment entity status Management exercises judgment in applying criteria in IFRS 10. - Valuation of deferred income tax assets The valuation of deferred income tax assets requires judgment on their recoverability.
 Such judgments are made based on management's estimate on the timing and amount of the Company's future taxable earnings. - Valuation methodology of level 2 and level 3 investments.
 Refer to note 9 for more details.